 - Age, certain diseases as well as injuries can reduce the body’s ability for movement and cause difficulties and pain in everyday life.
 Physiotherapy helps to evaluate and assess the cause of the pain with the help of a physical examination.
 Once that is done, the physiotherapist suggests the appropriate intervention method.

 - The physiotherapist can suggest a mix of various treatments, including therapeutic exercises as well as functional training.
 All of these combined together can help reduce pain and ease the patient.

-- Most physiotherapists hold a Masters’s degree in Physical Therapy and specialize in a specific clinical area.
+- Most physiotherapists hold a Master’s degree in Physical Therapy and specialize in a specific clinical area.
 These include orthopedic, neurological, cardiovascular, pulmonary, integumentary, sports, geriatric, pediatric, women health, and palliative care.

 Specific Areas Where Physiotherapy Massage Helps

 Physiotherapy is best suited for those who suffer from:

 - Injuries caused due to sports

 Massage therapy is a very common hands-on technique that is mainly done to help you relax and feel good.
 Massage therapy is a technique utilized by accredited professionals and entails techniques for transferring muscles and soft tissues of the human body.
 Massage therapy techniques aren’t limited to, friction, kneading, gliding, percussion, vibration, compression and active or passive stretching inside the standard anatomical selection of movement.
 It is used to treat fatigue, tension, and stress and also reduces pain and prevents loss of mobility.
 While different techniques of massage physiotherapy are practiced in different countries, the most popular ones are Swedish massage, Thai massage, Shiatsu, Traction massage (includes the popular Ayurvedic oil massage), hot stone massage, acupressure and sports massage, deep tissue massage in Addition to trigger point therapy.